zach2039/vs-woodstain/README.md

 Overview
 --------

-A Vintage Story mod that adds the ability to stain wood and associated tools, for creating colorful blocks.
+Adds the ability to stain wood; create colorful wooden plank variants from any wood type.

+Blocks, slabs, and stairs are stainable using a brush coated in any dye color.

+Note that stained planks cannot currently be sawed back down into planks.

 Quick-start Guide
 --------